Kvinde der oplever hårtab

 Hair loss man

-Why do you lose your hair as a woman?
+Why am I losing hair as a woman?

 Hair loss in women can be caused by a number of factors that affect the hair growth cycle and health.
 For many women, hair loss can be both worrying and frustrating, but understanding the underlying causes can help find appropriate solutions.